twiddlingbits/twr-wasm/readme.md

 See the examples "function-calls" and fft.

 ## General functions

-### blocking key input
+### Blocking key input
-These functions are for input.
-They are calling the stdio IoConsole -- see the IoConsole section for more advanced input/output.
+These functions are for key input.
+Internally they are calling the stdio IoConsole -- see the IoConsole section for more advanced input/output.
 ~~~
 #include "twr-crt.h"